 1. Reconnect with your inner child

-We have no boss to report to, no daily obligations to deal with.
-The biggest dilemma in our day is whether to wear our dinosaur socks or our unicorn ones.
+You had no boss to report to, no daily obligations to deal with.
+The biggest dilemma in your day might’ve been whether to wear your dinosaur socks or eat broccoli.

-Kids are uninhibited by social roles.
+Children are uninhibited by social roles.
 On the playground, we’re free to be whoever we want to be.
-But somewhere along the way, we lose that.
+But somewhere along the way, we lost that.

-One of the best ways to begin living more authentically is by reconnecting with your inner child.
+One of the best ways to begin finding your authentic self is by reconnecting with your inner child.
 Here are some ideas on how:

 2. Trust your instincts